dorvak/dorvak.github.io/content/custom_domains_github.md

 Slug: customdomains
 Summary: Hosting GitHub-Pages and custom-domains using checkdomain.de

-Recently, I rebuild my homepage using the great [Pelican](https://github.com/getpelican/pelican)-Framework together with GitHubs Page Hosting capabilites.
+Recently, I rebuilt my homepage using the great [Pelican](https://github.com/getpelican/pelican)-Framework together with GitHub's Page Hosting capabilities.

-While building and hosting a website as a GitHub User-Page is pretty straightforward, I struggled with the steup of a custom-domain using my my domain-provider [checkdomain.de](http://www.checkdomain.de).
+While building and hosting a website as a GitHub User-Page is pretty straightforward, I struggled with the setup of a custom-domain using my my domain-provider [checkdomain.de](http://www.checkdomain.de).

 Based on some helpfull [SO-Threads](http://stackoverflow.com/questions/9082499/custom-domain-for-github-project-pages/22374542#22374542), I finally managed to set up a custom-domain for the blog.